EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

 WSL 2 <a target="_blank" href="https://learn.microsoft.com/en-us/windows/wsl/compare-versions">is much better than</a> WSL 1 in most ways.
 WSL 2 supports GPU "passthrough".
 That means you can run apps in WSL 2 Linux VMs and they will have access to your GPU.

-Once you master using GPU accelerated Linux VMs, you will be able to completely seperate your Windows Gaming environment from your Linux working environment, like an Operating System mullet.

-From here on, WSL means WSL 2.
+From here on, WSL also means WSL 2.

 NVIDIA is a little vague on <a target="_blank" href="https://docs.nvidia.com/cuda/wsl-user-guide/index.html#known-limitations-for-linux-cuda-applications">which GPUs support WSL 2</a>.
 Seems like most <a target="_blank" href="https://en.wikipedia.org/wiki/Pascal_(microarchitecture)">Pascal microarchitecture</a> or later GPUs will work, which means GTX 1060 6 GB or higher, all GTX 1070 and 1080s, with the exceptoin of "Tesla" cards.
 All Turing (16xx and 20xx), Ampere (30xx), and Ada Lovelace (40xx) series GPUs, both GTX and RTX, will work.